Tylopoda/manager/README.md

 2. Chime me or email me.
 I have notification message OCD, so I’ll usually respond pretty quickly.
 Even if you just want to talk, message me and I’ll set up some time.
 3. Grab a spot on my calendar.
 If I’ve got an interview (very likely) or something else I can’t move, I’ll work with you to reschedule.
 Often though, I’ve got other meetings that can move around, so I can find a spot.

+## If I need something from you

+I may occasionally reach out on nights or weekends.
+Unless I include the word _urgent_ in my request, it can wait until the next business day.
+I just tend to work asynchronously sometimes and don't want to forget.

 ## Caveat